Everything you need to know when it comes to online payments and banking. From deposits to withdrawals, we break down the jargon so you don't have to.

 In regards to its competition (and choice for you), Click2Pay, Skrill, Click2Pay, MyCitadel, and WebMoney are also largely used and accepted by most online casinos, bookmakers etc.

-A handy and useful savings tip for you now (so sit up and take note) regarding eWallets, is that when you deposit / withdraw into your eWallet account any conversion rates (currency) are subject to the rate stated by your eWallet.
-It is my recommendation that you should try to open an online casino / bookmaker account in the same currency as your eWallet, hereby avoiding unnecessary costs to your very own wallet!
+A handy and useful savings tip for you now (so sit up and take note) regarding eWallets, is that when you deposit/withdraw into your eWallet account any conversion rates (currency) are subject to the rate stated by your eWallet.
+It is my recommendation that you should try to open an online casino/bookmaker account in the same currency as your eWallet, thereby avoiding unnecessary costs to your very own wallet!

 The Bitcoin 'Currency'